Obituary of William J. Grattan

 The family would like to extend their sincere thanks and gratitude to the Nurses, Doctors and staff of the Emergency Room, Third Floor and Fourth Floor for the kind and compassionate care given to Bill throughout his illness.

 Funeral services for Bill will be held on Friday December 7th at 11:30 a.m. at Gerald B.H.
 Solomon Saratoga National Cemetery, 200 Duell Road Schuylerville, NY 12871, where he will be laid to rest with full military honors.
 Relatives and friends are encouraged to gather at the cemetery entrance 30 minutes prior to the service.
-Following the services family and friends will gather at the Watervliet VFW #729, 783 Broadway Watervliet, where they will continue to celebrate Bill’s life.To send flowers to the family of William Grattan, please visit Tribute Store
+Following the services family and friends will gather at the Watervliet VFW #729, 783 Broadway Watervliet, where they will continue to celebrate Bill’s life.To plant a tree in memory of William Grattan, please visit Tribute Store